emilstu/CAE_Feature_Extraction/README.md

 32 7 0.91
 ...
 ```
 The first column is the patient number, and the last is the ffr-values.
 The second column is ignored.
 If more than one ffr-value exists for a patient the smallest value is chosen.
+All the patients in the classification folder have to be represented in the file.

 Directory paths example:
 ```bash